doublemarket/grafana-rrd-server/README.md

    - `-i` : Specifies server listen address. (default: any)
    - `-r` : Specifies a directory path keeping RRD files. (default: "./sample/")
      - The server recursively searches RRD files under the directory and returns a list of them for the `/search` endpoint.
+   - `-a` : Specifies the annotations file.
+It should be a CSV file which has a title line at the top like [the sample file](https://github.com/doublemarket/grafana-rrd-server/tree/master/sample/annotations.csv).
    - `-s` : Default graph step in second. (default: 10)
      - You can see the step for your RRD file using:
        ```